 AWS Bedrock Titan Integration with Orkes Conductor

-To use system AI tasks in Orkes Conductor, you must integrate your Conductor cluster with the necessary AI/LLM providers.
+To use system AI tasks in Orkes Conductor, you must integrate your Conductor cluster with the necessary AI providers.
 This guide explains how to integrate AWS Bedrock Titan with Orkes Conductor.
 Here’s an overview:

 - Get the required credentials from AWS Bedrock Titan.